Shehal2/tic-tac-toe-game/README.md

-﻿This game is Develoed using Java
+﻿This game is Developed using Java